 Has your furnace stopped working?
 These top 5 furnace problems and their simple solutions may help to get it working.
-Mouse over the picture below for details.

 Having trouble with your furnace?
 You’re not alone.
 Fortunately, many problems have easy DIY fixes.
 The first step: Check whether your HVAC system has power.
 You don’t want to have a service tech come to your home just to flip a switch at the breaker box.
 If power isn’t the problem, check other possible glitches before calling for service.

 Troubleshoot furnace issues with these tips from Martin Orozco, an HVAC pro at Sears Home Services.
 While these suggestions work for most furnaces, you should check your furnace’s manual first to make sure you’re not voiding your warranty.

 LIKELY CULPRIT: If your heat isn’t coming on at all, try changing the batteries in the thermostat, if it has batteries.
 While you’re at it, give the thermostat a good dusting inside with a small paintbrush.